QXYDCR/QtHakuon/readme.txt

-First Create
+First Modify
-Git is a version control system.
+Git is a distributed version control system.
 Git is free software.